Academic Writing: Should You Ever Write for an Essay Mill?

 Can I imagine a circumstance under which I’d write for an essay mill?

 So here’s the scenario.
 Let’s imagine all my other freelancing gigs have fallen through, and I’m at the point where I’m going to be unable to feed my kids.
-There’s no freelancing work available at all, except writing for essay mills.
+There’s absolutely no freelancing work available to me at all, except writing for essay mills.

-Under those circumstances, I’d probably put my moral qualms aside and go for it.
+Under those circumstances, honestly, I’d put my moral qualms aside and go for it.

-But as matters stand, I can’t see any reason why any writer needs to write for an essay mill.
+But in reality, I can’t see any reason why any writer needs to write for an essay mill.
 There are plenty of other types of freelancing work out there – work you can be proud of.
 If you’re struggling, Carol Tice’s site Make a Living Writing is packed with good advice.

 Here’s My Final Word on Essay Mills

-Don’t buy from essay mills: it’s a waste of your money.
-If you’re so busy that you’re struggling with your course requirements, talk to your tutor.
+If you’re a student, don’t buy from essay mills: it’s a waste of your money.
+If you’re struggling with your course requirements, please talk to your tutor.
 If you’re worried about your essay writing skills, get help from your university – there’ll be a course or class that can help.